fbpx

 Community Support Worker

-Community Support Workers (CSWs) are dedicated paraprofessionals committed to improving the quality of life for individuals facing diverse developmental challenges.
-CSWs administer and implement a variety of social assistance programs and community services including life-skills workshops, personal planning, personal care, support programs, and more for a variety of vulnerable community members with developmental disabilities.
+Community Support Workers (CSWs) are dedicated paraprofessionals committed to improving the quality of life for individuals who face diverse developmental challenges.
+CSWs administer and implement a variety of social assistance programs and community services including: residential care, supported independent living (usually one-to-one assistance in a persons’s home and/or local community), assisting with daily life skills development, rehabilitation programs, and more for a variety of vulnerable community members, predominantly those who have developmental disabilities.

 CSWs can find work in environments such as: